• Skip to main content

 The first time I saw Neuschwanstein Castle was so long ago, yet its magic somehow stayed with me.
 It is one of my favourite fairytale castles in Europe.
 It’s the exterior, with soaring turrets and its dramatic mountain backdrop, that I remember most clearly.

 We learned some of its unique history before heading up the steep hill to the castle.
-The castle was built by order of the reclusive King Ludwig II, also known as “mad king Ludwig”.
+The reclusive King Ludwig II, often called “mad King Ludwig,” ordered the construction of the castle.

 Ludwig II was notorious for his lavish spending on castles and other extravagant projects, which ultimately led to his downfall.
 However, it was his dream to create a fairytale-like castle that inspired the construction of Neuschwanstein.